 Asian shares mixed as China reports jump in inflation

 Asian shares are mixed after China reported a big jump in factory gate prices at a time when inflation is a top investor concern.
-Shares fell in Tokyo, Seoul and Sydney but rose in Shanghai and Hong Kong.
+Shares fell Wednesday in Tokyo, Seoul, Sydney and Hong Kong but rose in Shanghai.
 Gains in big tech companies Tuesday boosted shares on Wall Street, while small-company stocks were lifted by huge gains in “meme” stocks favored by online investors using social media, including Wendy’s and Clover Health.
 The S&P 500 was flat, while the tech-heavy Nasdaq rose 0.3%.
 Fastly, an internet cloud services provider, rose 10.8% after the company said it had addressed an internal problem that caused dozens of websites around the globe to go down briefly.
 Treasury yields fell.